Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Impact of a hypothetical intervention modifying the exposure distribution

 On the other hand, it is possible to conceive time-dependent confounders affected by previous exposures and affecting future ones.
 For instance, the adoption of protective behaviors (e.g., mask wearing, test and treatment seeking behaviors), that are likely to reduce exposure to the virus as well as the risk of death, might be prompted by an increase in COVID-19 cases.
 Similarly, the worsening of the epidemic could compromise the contact tracing capacity, and its effectiveness in identifying cases, letting them circulate and infect more people.
 As a consequence, the effective reproductive number $R_e$ could get higher (although the downward bias in the estimated $R_e$ might be more prominent), while the capacity of monitoring the onset of severe symptoms in a timely matter will also be compromised, leading to an increased mortality rate.
 In addition, a surge in cases can lead the governments to impose stricter restrictions as well as to increase the provision of medical equipment, affecting both the future $R_e$ and mortality rate.

-When time-dependent confounders are present, under the sequential ignorability Assumption \ref{ass:Ign_exp}, the average exposure-response function, conditional on pre-treatment confounders, $\overline{C}_{it}=\overline{R}_{it}$, not affected by the exposure vector $S_{it}^{B,K}$, can be identified by the following g-formula:
+When time-dependent confounders are present, the identification of the conditional exposure-response function must account for the feedback loops between previous exposure levels, intermediate outcomes, and time-varying covariates.
+Under the sequential ignorability {Assumption \ref{ass:Ign_exp}}, the expected potential outcome $\E[Y_{it}(\vs) \mid \vX_{i0}]$ is identified by the following $g$-formula:

-where $\overline{\vs}^k=\{s_H,...,s_k\}$.
-Given Equation \eqref{eq:gformula_exp}, we identify the conditional exposure-response function $E[Y_{it}(\vs)|\overline{C}_{it}]$, for those with a covariate and outcome history before the carry-over period $t-B-K$ equal to $\overline{C}_{it}=\overline{R}_{it}$, by taking the mean outcome of those with the lagged exposure vector equal to $\vs$ units averaged over the distribution of the evolution of outcomes and covariates under the lagged exposures given in $\vs$.
-Finally, the AEE is then identified as in \eqref{eq:aee_id}.
+where $H = t-B-K$ is the start of the carry-over window, and $\overline{\vs}^k = \{s_H, \dots, s_k\}$ represents the sub-vector of the hypothetical exposure realization $\vs$.
+Given Equation \eqref{eq:gformula_exp_corrected}, we identify the conditional exposure-response function $\E[Y_{it}(\vs) \mid \vX_{i0}]$ by performing a two-stage marginalization: i) we first average the observed outcome of those with the lagged exposure vector equal to $\vs$ units over the joint distribution of the evolution of outcomes ($\overline{\vy}$) and covariates ($\overline{\vx}$) during the carry-over period under the lagged exposures given in $\vs$ -- calculated through the product of conditional densities --; ii) we then average this result over the distribution of the pre-treatment history $\overline{\mathbf{R}}_{it}$ observed in the population.
+Finally, the AEE is then identified by substituting this result into Equation \eqref{eq:aee_id}.